xenserver/status-report/README-pytest-chroot.md

 ## Work flow of Test Case Execution using the pytest-chroot framework

-For each test case and each output format, the test fixture and the test case code perform the following steps:
+The test fixture and the test case code perform the following steps
+- for each test case and
+- for each output format:

 The test fixture:
 1. mounts a `tmpfs` for `bugtool` to use for its output at the hard-coded path.